awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/modifying-job-templates.md

 1. Open the MediaConvert console at [https://console\.aws\.amazon\.com/mediaconvert](https://console.aws.amazon.com/mediaconvert)\.

-1. On the navigation bar of the MediaConvert console, choose the region where the job template was created\.
+1. On the navigation bar of the MediaConvert console, choose the AWS Region where the job template was created\.

-   System job templates are available in all regions\.
-Custom job templates appear only in the region where they are created\.
+   System job templates are available in all AWS Regions\.
+Custom job templates appear only in the AWS Region where they are created\.
 ![\[Choose a region.\]](http://docs.aws.amazon.com/mediaconvert/latest/ug/images/regions-list.png)

 1. Choose the three\-bar icon on the left to access the left navigation pane\.